BioBoost/mobile-apps-exam-builder-assignment-herex-2022/README.md

 Generally you should pay special attention to:

-* Uniform layout and styling
+* Uniform layout and styling (use vuetify)
 * User Experience
 * Input validation
+* Make use of the good practices taught in the lessons
+  * DRY code
+  * SOLID principles
+  * Make use of the vuex store
+  * commit regularly
+  * ...

+Make sure to also create a nice home page for this project (feel free on how to fill it in).

 Note that the frontend does not include any authorization of authentication.
 This is not a requirement of the project.
+Neither is creating a PWA.

 ## Enable/Disable